Take Your Climbing From Good To Great.

 Members-only events, activities, and networking opportunities so you can meet other passionate climbers.

-Unrestricted early-bird access to the gym so you can climb before we open to the public with other members.
+Unrestricted early-bird access to the gym so you can climb with other members before we open to the public.

-Members-only climbing clinics and monthly evaluations so you always know what to work on when you at the gym or away at home.
+Members-only climbing clinics and monthly evaluations so you know what to work on whether you're at the gym or out on the rock.

 Free access to Texas Rock Gym hosted clinics and workshops held throughout the year.